 Speak to your local tree care professionals before trimming your trees in the fall.
 Tree experts evaluate the health of your trees and soil to determine the ideal conditions for proper tree growth.
 Reasons to avoid trimming trees in fall include the following:

 The fall season in New England consists of rainy, wet days.
 Improperly trimmed trees remain exposed to rot damage, mold growth, and insect infestations.
-Never attempt to trim trees yourself, as cuts into the branch collar expose trees to tree rot and freezing temperatures.
+Never attempt to trim trees yourself, as bad pruning cuts into the branch collar can expose trees to tree rot and freezing temperatures.
+These improper cuts can significantly harm the tree’s health and vitality.

 Rotting trees provide the perfect habitat for wood-boring insects.
 Powderpost beetles, termites, and carpenter ants thrive in the moist environments of dying trees and dead branches.
 Protect your trees from harsh weather conditions and insect infestations by avoiding trimming your trees in the fall.